ygorcosta/wedeploy.com/ui/src/pages/docs/deploy/migrating-to-beta.md

 **Migrating Database**

 If you want to migrate your data collections, you can use cURL to send GET requests from Alpha and POST requests to Beta.
-If you are not familiar with cURL, feel free to reach out to us and we can migrate them over for you.
+If you are not familiar with cURL, feel free to <a href="javascript:Intercom('show');">reach out to us</a> and we can migrate them over for you.

 </article>